hmcts/cmc-citizen-frontend/src/kubernetes/README.md

 ## Known Issues

-- Emails will include wrong domain - unless claim-store used has correct FRONTEND_BASE_URL for your PR.
+- Emails will include wrong domain - AAT claim-store is used as backend.